The Red Flag Group Privacy Statement

 We also use the information collected to maintain and upgrade our system.
 Our technical staff may require periodic access to services data to monitor system performance, test systems, and develop and implement upgrades to systems.
 This services data will generally does not include your personal data.
 Any temporary copies of services data created as a necessary part of this process are only maintained for time periods relevant to those purposes.

-C. INFORMATION RELATING TO THE COMPLIANCEDESKTOP® TECHNOLOGY PLATFORM
+C. INFORMATION RELATING TO OUR HOSTED SERVICES:

-If you either work for a client of RFG who has purchased the ComplianceDesktop® technology platform or you work as a partner of such a client, information about you may be held in the platform.
+(which are each jointly and separately called the “Hosted Services”) or you work as a partner of such a client, information about you may be held in the platforms underpinning the Hosted Services.
 In each case, the client who has purchased access is the controller of your data and RFG is the processor.
 We process this personal data on the basis that it is necessary to perform our obligations under contract with our client.

 It is the responsibility of the client company to request your consent to the information being stored and to inform you of their intentions to use the data and your rights.

-Depending on your relationship with the Client, the information collected may include:
+Depending on your relationship with the client, the information collected may include:

-- Your role and title,
+Your role and title,

-- Descriptions of your relationship with the Client, such as conflicts of interest or gifts,
+Descriptions of your relationship with the client, such as conflicts of interest or gifts,

-- Information about policies you have read or training you have taken (including the results of the training)
+Information about policies you have read or training you have taken (including the results of the training);

-- The answers you have given any questions the client has asked you in a questionnaire,
+The answers you have given any questions the client has asked you in a questionnaire,

 D. INFORMATION CONTAINED WITHIN DUE DILIGENCE REPORTS